weisrc/project-wrover/MANUAL.md

 Please see `web/lib/dual-odometer.ts` for the implementation of the Dual Odometer.

 The calculation is also done on the Web Appllication as it allows the user to easily calibrate and fine-tune the odometer's paramters as all the data is stored in memory.
 Therefore, by adjusting the parameters, the user will see the sample points change on the canvas.
-The ESP32 will also calculate the current relative position, but it doesn't store the hall data history.
+The ESP32 will also calculate the current relative position, but it doesn't store the hall data history. `web/components/canvas/process-locomotion-data.ts` contains the hook the function to calculate the relative position and the ultrasonic sensor point cloud.

 #### 3D Wall Reconstruction